Understanding C&I Solar

 It’s also possible that a combination of two or three types of solar installations may best suit your needs.

-solar panels in commercial building
+solar panels on commercial building

 The most common barriers to commercial solar